 Recent reports have raised concerns about the number of chemicals in our bodies and the health effects, if any, which may be associated with the levels measured.
 Reliable data on the levels of environmental chemicals of concern in Canadians are limited.
-Major technological advances in the analysis of chemicals mean that extremely low levels can now be detected in body fluids, tissues and hair.
+Major technological advances in the analysis of chemicals mean that extremely low levels can now be detected in body fluids, tissues, human milk and hair.
 Therefore it is not unusual to find very small levels of chemicals in the urine or blood of participants given that we come across many of these chemicals in our everyday life.
 It is well known that high levels of some chemicals, such as lead and mercury, do cause health effects.
 What is not always clear is whether there are any measurable health effects from lower levels of exposure.
-The Canadian Health Measures Survey (2007-09) is expected to provide much needed national data on exposure of the Canadian population to several important environmental contaminants; however, this survey will not collect data for two of the most susceptible and vulnerable populations: the pregnant woman and her baby.
+The Canadian Health Measures Survey biomonitoring reports provide much needed national data on exposure of the Canadian population to several important environmental contaminants; however, this survey is not collecting data for two of the most susceptible and vulnerable populations: the pregnant woman and her baby.

 Smoking in pregnancy has long been linked with a higher risk of low birth weight, and other harmful effects on the baby.
 Currently, there is little Canadian information about the extent to which women are exposed to tobacco smoke during pregnancy.
 As well, there is limited information on whether smoking behaviour changes during pregnancy.

-Given these data gaps, scientists at Health Canada and their academic and clinical research collaborators have designed and are now carrying out the study known as the Maternal-Infant Research on Environmental Chemicals (MIREC).
+Given these data gaps, scientists at Health Canada and their academic and clinical research collaborators have designed the study known as the Maternal-Infant Research on Environmental Chemicals (MIREC).

-MIREC is a national five-year research study that is recruiting about 2,000 women from the following cities: Vancouver, Edmonton, Winnipeg, Sudbury, Ottawa, Kingston, Hamilton, Toronto, Montreal and Halifax.
-Women will be recruited during the first trimester of pregnancy and followed through pregnancy and up to eight weeks after birth.
-Participants must be 18 years of age or older and six to 13 weeks pregnant to be eligible for the study.
+MIREC is a national-level multi-year research study that has recruited close to 2,000 women from the following cities: Vancouver, Edmonton, Winnipeg, Sudbury, Ottawa, Kingston, Hamilton, Toronto, Montreal and Halifax.
+Women were recruited during the first trimester of pregnancy and followed through pregnancy and up to ten weeks after birth.
+Participants had to be 18 years of age or older and six to 13 weeks pregnant to be eligible for the study.
 The main goals of this study are:

-The MIREC study is a collaborative effort among Health Canada scientists, the Sainte-Justine Hospital in Montreal, and clinical researchers from the other participating cities.
+The MIREC study is a collaborative effort among Health Canada scientists, the Sainte-Justine Hospital in Montreal, and clinical and academic researchers.
 Sainte-Justine Hospital in Montreal is the coordinating centre for the study.
-Laboratories at the Centre de Toxicologie du Québec and Health Canada will conduct the analysis of tissues and fluids.
+Laboratories at the Centre de Toxicologie du Québec and Health Canada are conducting the analysis of tissues and fluids.

 The MIREC study is a key deliverable under the Government of Canada's Chemicals Management Plan.
 Launched in December 2006, the Plan is a significant step forward in reducing the impact of environmental chemicals on human health and the environment.